 Should you buy it?

 Yes, especially if you’re already building a smart home powered by Google Assistant.
-But even if you’re looking for any smart speaker with a screen regardless of which voice assistant comes with it, the Lenovo Smart Display is the clear choice over any screened Alexa device right now.
+But even if you’re looking for any smart speaker with a screen regardless of which voice assistant comes with it, the Lenovo Smart Display is a great choice.
 You’ll wonder how you lived without it.